hsci-r/finnish-media-scrapers/README.md

 ## Development

-To set up a development environment, you need [conda](https://docs.conda.io/en/latest/) or [poetry](https://python-poetry.org/).
-If using conda, you can bootstrap the virtual environment with `conda env create -f requirements.yml`.
-This will also install poetry to the venv.
+To set up a development environment, you need [poetry](https://python-poetry.org/).
 Then, use poetry to install and manage the dependencies and build process (`poetry install`).